-Visual Description: The pink colored sticker above features a thinking uman face.
+Visual Description: The pink colored sticker above features a thinking human face.
 His brain is visible from his head, and it reads "Work the muscle of suspicion" in green.
-There are question marks around your head. simple steps everyday prevent the spread of misinformation.
+There are question marks around your head.
 Another value that we should be mentioning is media literacy.
 Media literacy means being able to analyze media messages, examining the effect of the message on ideas, emotions, and behaviors, and producing media responsible.
 Some countries, such as Finland, aim for social change by incorporating media literacy education into the curriculum.
 12